Porous cylinder arrays for optimal wake and drag characteristics: Results

-These observations suggest that for a given number of cylinders, arrays that produce lower enstrophy have arrangements that allow flow to pass through the interior to some extent in the streamwise direction (e.g., individuals A and B - Figures \ref{proj1} and \ref{proj2}).
-Moreover, the cylinders are arranged such that the boundary layers generated by upstream cylinders attach more readily to downstream neighbours.
-On the other hand, the clusters with higher drag consist of arrangements that are aligned in the cross-stream direction, which increases the frontal surface area with respect to the incoming flow.
+The observations discussed here suggest that for a given number of cylinders, arrays that produce lower enstrophy have arrangements that allow flow to pass through the interior to some extent in the streamwise direction.
+Moreover, these cylinders are arranged such that the boundary layers generated by upstream cylinders attach more readily to downstream neighbours.
+On the other hand, the clusters with higher drag consist of arrangements that are aligned in the cross-stream direction, which increases the projected frontal area.
 The corresponding arrangements also allow minimal flow through the porous structure in the streamwise direction (Figure \ref{fig:avg_vel}), resulting in shedding patterns that more closely resemble those of rigid impervious objects.

+To quantify the observations regarding the dependence of drag on internal flow through the arrays and cylinder alignment in the cross-stream direction, we compute the internal flux and the projected surface area for the four selected arrays.
+Additionally, the representative spacing for each array is also calculated as the average of the radial distances of the 8 cylinders from the central cylinder.
+The average internal flux was calculated from DNS data using the time-averaged speed over approximately 8 shedding time periods, and defining the convex hulls $\Omega$ manually for each array: